Plant biology as the scientific study of plants

 Plants, like animals, produce hormones to regulate plant activities, including growth.
 They need these hormones to respond well to their environment and to sustain growth, development, and dispersal.
 Plant biologists recognize five major groups of plant hormones: auxins, gibberellins, ethylene, cytokinins, and abscisic acid.
 Find out in this guide the importance of each hormone in the life of a plant…

 Plants are characterized by having alternation of generations in their life cycles.
 This tutorial is a review of plant mitosis, meiosis, and alternation of generations. ..

-Bryophytes are a plant group characterized by being nonvascular.
+Bryophytes (nonvascular plants) are a plant group characterized by lacking vascular tissues.
 They include the mosses, the liverworts, and the hornworts.
 These groups of plants require external water, usually in the form of dew or rain.
-Some bryophytes grow exclusively in dark, damp environments in order to provide moisture.
+Some of them grow exclusively in dark, damp environments in order to provide moisture.
 Find out more about them here…

 Ferns and their relatives are vascular plants, meaning they have xylem and phloem tissues.
 Because of the presence of vascular tissue, the leaves of ferns and their relatives are better organized than the mosses and liverworts. ..